vgan/pngbot/README.md

 pngbot
 ========
-pngbot is a bot designed to combine two png images so that they appear differently when expanded.  this is a "quirk" which surfaces due to the fact that most image viewers change the background color between thumbnail and fullsize view states.
+pngbot is a bot designed to combine two png images so that they appear as each of the original images in certain situations.  this is a quirk (hack?) which surfaces due to the fact that a lot of image viewers change the background color between white for thumbnail to black in fullsize view states.
 I've observed that it works on twitter, tumblr, and also on iphones!</br>
 examples:</br>
 <ul>
    <li>http://twitter.com/pngbot</li>